-What will I learn in a mental health first aid course?
+What will I learn in a Standard mental health first aid course?

 As with other first aid training courses, MHFA techniques are incredibly easy to learn over a short space of time.
-In only 12-hours of active and enlivening training you will learn how to respond to developing mental health issues and full-blown crisis situations in wide-ranging scenarios.
+In only 2 X 7.5 hour days of active and enlivening training you will learn how to respond to developing mental health issues and full-blown crisis situations in wide-ranging scenarios.

 Developing mental health problems: